webgpu/webgpufundamentals/webgpu/lessons/webgpu-limits-and-features.md

 ## Requesting limits and features

+By default, when you request a device, you get the minimum limits (the right column above) and you get no optional features.
+The hope is, if you stay under the minimum limits, then your app will run on all devices that support WebGPU.

-Given the available limits and features, you request them when you call `requestDefault` by passing the limits as `requiredLimits` and the features as `requiredFeatures`.
+But, given the available limits and features listed on the adapter, you can request them when you call `requestDefault` by passing your desired limits as `requiredLimits` and your desired features as `requiredFeatures`.
 For example

 ```js
 const k1Gig = 1024 * 1024 * 1024;